NehalD99/OccupantDetectionDL/README.md

 # OccupantDetectionDL

-list of tasks:
+## List of tasks:

 Dataset creation: Cvat will be used to perform data annotation.
-Steps are described in Dataset_Annotation.md Since Cvat only dumps annotations frames will be extracted using ffmpeg,the same tool used by cvat to extract frames.
+Steps are described in Dataset_Annotation.md.
+Since Cvat only dumps annotations frames will be extracted using ffmpeg,the same tool used by cvat to extract frames.
 The following command is used to extract frames.